University of North Texas College of Business

 The University of North Texas College of Business is a constituent college of the University of North Texas in Denton.
-It is organized in five academic departments — (i) Accounting, (ii) Finance, Insurance, Real Estate & Law (FIREL), (iii) Information Technology & Decision Sciences, (iv) Management, and (v) Marketing & Logistics.
+It is organized into five academic departments — (i) Accounting, (ii) Finance, Insurance, Real Estate & Law (FIREL), (iii) Information Technology & Decision Sciences, (iv) Management, and (v) Marketing & Logistics.
 The College also has six interdisciplinary centers — (a) the Center for NAFTA Studies, (b) the Information Systems Research Center, (c) the Institute of Petroleum Accounting, (d) the Murphy Center for Entrepreneurship (e) the Professional Leadership Program, and (f) the Center for Logistics Education & Research.
-The College awards Bachelors, Masters, and Doctor of Philosophy degrees.
+The college awards Bachelors, Masters, and Doctor of Philosophy degrees.

 Research centers & professional institute

 The college is host to three research centers, one applied academics center, and one institute: